What to do and see in and around Angmering

 VISITORS' GUIDE TO ATTRACTIONS WITHIN EASY REACH OF ANGMERING

 Angmering is situated almost in the centre-south of the county of West Sussex and is therefore ideal as a base for visiting the many attractions our beautiful county has to offer.
-Two brand-new hotels have opened in the parish fairly recently which has assisted in making Angmering a viable touring base; these are Angmering Manor Hotel and the Premier Inn (offering luxury and more modest accommodation respectively).
+With three hotels, Angmering is a viable touring base; these are Angmering Manor Hotel, The Lamb at Angmering, and a Premier Inn.
 Further, there are also two good caravan sites (Acorns Camping and Ecclesden Farm) on the edge of the village providing a base for tourists who want the freedom and benefits of their own accommodation.

 Arundel Castle.
 Copyright: Neil Rogers-Davis, 2008